brandenge/data-structures-and-algorithms/README.md

 #### To Do List

-- Binary Search Tree Delete
-- Dijkstra's algorithm
-- Bellman-Ford (for weighted graph with negative weights)
-- Topological sort
+- Additional implementations for finding the height of a tree
+- Additional implementations for finding the depth of a node in a tree
+- Additional implementations for validating if a tree is balanced
 - Quickselect (search)
 - Golomb Sequence
 - Unique paths problem
+- Dynamic Array
+- Array-based implementations of trees
 - Priority Queue
 - Double-ended Queue
 - Binary Heap
 - Trie
+- Dijkstra's algorithm
+  - using an array for unvisited nodes (simplified implementation)
+  - using a priority queue for unvisited nodes (optimized implementation)
+- Bellman-Ford algorithm (for weighted graph with negative weights)
+- Advanced Graph
+  - Bidirectional sort
+  - Topological sort
+  - Minimum spanning tree (MST)
+  - Floyd-Warshall algorithm
+  - Graph coloring
-- Red-Black Tree
+- Red-Black Tree (self-balancing with rotation operations)
-- AVL Tree
+- AVL (Adelson-Velsky and Landis) Tree (fully self-balancing with rotation operations, either single rotation - left and right, or double rotation - left-right and right-left)
 - Heapsort
 - Timsort
 - Radix sort
+- Counting sort
+- Shellsort
+- Binary space partitioning tree

 ## JavaScript